smart-edge-open/specs/doc/applications/openness_openvino.md

 OpenVINO consumer application executes object detection on the received video stream (from the client simulator) using an OpenVINO pre-trained model.
 The model of use is designated by the model name received in the `openvino-inference` notification.
 The corresponding model file is provided to the integrated OpenVINO C++ application.

-When the consumer application commences execution, it handshakes with EAA in a process that involves (a) authentication, (b) WebSocket connection establishment, (c) service discovery, and (d) service subscription.
+When the consumer application commences execution, it handshakes with EAA in a process that involves (a) WebSocket connection establishment, (b) service discovery, and (c) service subscription.
 The WebSocket connection retains a channel for EAA to forward notifications to the consumer application whenever a notification is received from the producer application over the HTTPS REST API.
 Only subscribed-to notifications are forwarded to the WebSocket.

-The authentication's certificate should be generated with using the Certificate Signer by sending a CSR via Certificate Requester.
+The HTTPS communication requires certificate which should be generated with using the Certificate Signer by sending a CSR via Certificate Requester.

 ## Execution Flow Between CertSigner, EAA, Producer & Consumer